 Association Missouri.
 By Marshall Louis Mertens and O.P.
 Joyce.

 Brown-White-Lowell Press, Kansas City, MO.
 1947.

 10. Here Lies Kansas City: A Collection of our City’s Notables and Their Final Resting Places.
-Wilda Sandy, 1984. and Union Cemetery Historical Society Walking Tour Map 11.
+Wilda Sandy, 1984. and Union Cemetery Historical Society Walking Tour Map.
+11. Wiki List of Kansas City Mayors and Biography 12.
 Findagrave #6012821 Historical Note: The Lykin's mansion on Quality Hill stood until 1989.

 Places to see in Mo & KS.:

 1. Red Bridge Baptist Church Marker, 100 W. Red Bridge Road, South Kansas City, MO.